 Sometimes we all need a little luxury in our life, and we know the places to inject just the right amount.
 Be sure to check out these luxury restaurants on Hong Kong Island.

 Hong Kong is a haven for amazing new restaurants that seemingly open every week.
 We have so much to choose from here, from the best dim sum to Mexican restaurants and everything in-between.
 If you are looking for a restaurant for a special occasion or if you want to impress someone new, then look no further than our guide to luxury restaurants on Hong Kong Island, and get your fill of uni, gold leaf and foie gras.

 We love these luxury restaurants on Hong Kong Island

 Tate Dining Room

 Serving up a selection of French- and Asian-inspired dishes, the kitchen at Tate explores creativity and innovation to bring a new type of culinary expressionism to Hong Kong.
 From the blush pink tones of the dining room to the exquisite lighting and design details, Tate Dining Room is the epitome of chic.

-Chef Vicky Lau tells stories through her food – one menu is completely inspired by Pablo Neruda’s All the Odes – plating up magical dishes that look unlike anything seen before.
+Chef Vicky Lau tells stories through her food with dishes changing regularly – one menu is completely inspired by Pablo Neruda’s All the Odes – plating up magical dishes that look unlike anything seen before.
 Both local and international produce are sourced for the menu which includes the likes of Dai Lin Abalone with tuna Jus and vegetable ribbons – amazing!

 Tate Dining Room & Bar, 210 Hollywood Road, Sheung Wan, Hong Kong, p.
 2555 2172, 中環荷李活道210號地下及1樓